jjenzz/musicoin-schema/README.md

 # musicoin-schema

-GraphQL schema, api and mocks for Muscicoin.
+GraphQL schema, api and mocks for Musicoin.